 - 1. Though tenure may be granted at any time by the President, usually it is conferred only after completion of a probationary period.
-Tenure is awarded by the President upon the authority of the Board of Trustees and with the advice of the Provost, the Dean of the college or school in which the individual holds faculty appointment, and the Senior Vice President for the Health Sciences for medicine, nursing, pharmacy, and health professions.
-Fitness for tenure is determined through a review process involving faculty colleagues, department chairpersons, faculty personnel committees, and academic officers who consider evidence of the candidate's contribution to the educational program, scholarship, and potential for continued contribution to the University.
-Guidelines for more explicit application of the University's general tenure policy are developed by the individual colleges and schools, subject to the approval of the President. - 2.
-Tenure is based on merit.
-Merit is determined in the aggregate with emphasis on the following criteria:
+Tenure is awarded by the President upon the authority of the Board of Trustees and with the advice of the Provost, and the Dean of the college or school in which the individual holds faculty appointment.
+The award of tenure is predicated on both the demonstrated merit of the individual faculty member and the capacity of the University to assure employment in fulfillment of its mission and programmatic objectives.
+Fitness for tenure is determined through a review process involving faculty colleagues, department chairpersons, faculty personnel committees, and academic officers who consider evidence of the candidate's contribution to the educational program, scholarship, and potential for continued contribution to the programmatic needs of the University. - 2.
+All evaluations associated with the award of tenure, including pre-tenure and tenure reviews are based on individual merit and institutional needs, as defined below. - a.
+Merit is determined in the aggregate with emphasis on the following criteria, including but not limited to: - i.
+Quality of teaching and attention given to students as individuals. - ii.
+Breadth, depth, and variety of education and experience. - iii.
+Professional achievement and scholarship. - iv.
+Responsible participation in group deliberative processes.